- November 11, 2020

 This case differs from other best interest cases on the issue of anorexia nervosa, since AB showed clear acceptance and understanding that her life was at risk if she did not continue her treatment.
 She had found value in her life spending time with her family, whilst accepting that her illness is only part of who she is, and to undergo further treatment would be as if she were ‘being punished twice: once by having the illness, and once in an attempt to treat it’.
 AB’s position here was also supported by the care team, who appreciated that the physical and psychological trauma inflicted upon AB through the only viable treatment option available to her fell outside the scope of her best interest.

-Henceforth Mrs Justice Roberts made the order sort by the NHS Trust accordingly, namely that it was not within AB’s best interest to receive further interest and that she lacked capacity to make decisions concerning her treatment.
+Henceforth Mrs Justice Roberts made the order sought by the NHS Trust accordingly, namely that it was not within AB’s best interest to receive further interest and that she lacked capacity to make decisions concerning her treatment.

 *Disclaimer: The information on the Anthony Gold website is for general information only and reflects the position at the date of publication.
 It does not constitute legal advice and should not be treated as such.
 It is provided without any representations or warranties, express or implied.*